-Keep strength training in and use cardio as needed.
-Steady state cardio puts your body in a catabolic state not only break down fat but breaking down muscle as well.
+Keep on strength training and use cardio as needed.
+Steady state cardio puts your body in a catabolic state not only breaking down fat but breaking down muscle as well.
 You want to, at the very least, maintain muscle mass while losing fat.
 Having muscle increases your resting calorie burn.
 Bonus!
 If training for a bodybuilding contest, you already have the lifting part down.
 Now try not to get too excited and up the cardio too early.
 You may find yourself at a plateau too far out from your contest and not even close to being ready for show time.
 See It’s Not Nice to HIIT for information on how to use cardio and Competition Articles for info on diet, training and resources.

 3) Eat protein and keep carbs high

 A good rule of thumb is to keep protein intake at 1-1.5 grams per pound of body weight, fat around 20-30% of your caloric intake and fill in the rest with carbs.
 This is optimal for energy output, muscle building/maintenance and fat burning.
 Calculate your macros here How Much to Lose and How to Cut Calories.

 I take two viewpoints on cheat meals and refeed days depending on the individual.
 They can be beneficial mentally and physically for that day to rev up the metabolism and keep things moving along.